DotSlashNatalie/kritbit/README.md

 Note: Kritbit originally had 3 purposes - one of them being running commands remotely.
 But since you can run any arbitrary script you can run a command remotely via SSH or some other external service.
 Yes, Windows does not have SSH natively (yet?) - but you can download an implementation [here](http://www.freesshd.com/).

+# Security

 Kritbit is designed to be simple and flexible.
-It makes no assumptions about your security and only provides minimal security procedures.
+It makes no assumptions, or verifications, about your security and only provides minimal security procedures.
 I am not a crypto expert - but I make tools that work.
 So while I cannot guarantee that big brother won't be able to decrypt messages from external services - it should be good enough for most implementations.
 So please, if you find that the crypto security is less than perfect I accept patches of any size, creed, or color.
 The encryption technology used isn't meant to prevent a guy with a Beowulf cluster from cracking your message - but rather preventing some script kiddie with Firesheep from seeing what you are doing.

 # Authentication/Authorization